Anurag-Mohan/Sensus/README.md

 ## About Sensus

 Sensus is a powerful multi-purpose document scanning and organization application built with Flutter.
-Using advanced OCR (Optical Character Recognition) technology, Sensus automatically extracts text from images and intelligently categorizes them into contacts, receipts, notes, and links—streamlining document management workflows.
+Using advanced OCR (Optical Character Recognition) technology, Sensus automatically extracts text from images and intelligently categorizes them into contacts, receipts, notes, and links-streamlining document management workflows.

 ### Key Capabilities